+Our history curriculum is thematic and key themes, historical concepts & skills and knowledge are clearly planned to support pupil learning.
 Subject topics are the specific aspects of subjects that are studied e.g. Significant People, Ancient Egypt, World War Two etc. Threshold concepts tie together the subject topics into meaningful schema.
 The same concepts are explored in a wide breadth of topics.
-Through this ‘forwards-and-backwards engineering’ of the curriculum, pupils return to the same concepts over and over, and gradually build an understanding of them.

 The four threshold concepts in history are:

 For each unit, key vocabulary is taught explicitly and the core substantive knowledge and pertinent skills thread through each unit to allow pupils to integrate their new knowledge into larger core concepts.